-The final way to know if a park home is a residential or holiday home is by the standard it has been built too, although this is not always the case.
+Another way to know if a home is a residential or holiday home is by the standard it has been built too, although this is not always the case.

 As a rule, holiday homes are not built to be permanent residences.
 All residential park homes will comply with the British Standard BS3632, which ensures that the home is suitable for permanent use.

 However, holiday homes aren’t required to reach this standard because they are designed for short term occupation.
-In fact, it is illegal to live in a property full time that doesn’t conform to the BS3632 and can be risky to do so.
+It is illegal to live in a property full time that doesn’t conform to the BS3632 and should not be done.

-Because park homes come in two categories, there are also two types of insurance.
+Because homes come in two categories; residential or holiday, there are different types of insurance.
 Making sure you have the right one is vital to protect yourself.